square/fdoc/README.md

 ### Outside a Rails App

-fdoc provides the `fdoc_to_html` script to transform a directory of `.fdoc` files into more human-readable HTML.
+fdoc provides the `fdoc convert` script to transform a directory of `.fdoc` files into more human-readable HTML.

 In this repo, try running:

-    bin/fdoc_to_html ./spec/fixtures ./html
+    bin/fdoc convert ./spec/fixtures --output=./html

 ## Example